Paris is a city most people never forget.

-Where to Stay in Paris – Paris Hotels
+Where to Stay in Paris – Paris s

 I have found that the best place to stay in Paris, especially if you’re a first-time visitor, is in the 1st arrondissement.
 Paris is roughly shaped in a circle, with a river dividing it in two.
 If this is your first time in Paris, then I recommend staying as close to the center, north of the river, as possible.
-Most of the major monuments are in the very center, and slightly west of the center.
+Most of the major monuments are in the very center and slightly west of the center.

 Prices for hotels will vary depending on the season you visit.
 Here are the hotels I recommend based on your budget:

 Luxury Hotels in Paris

-Luxury hotels in Paris are aplenty.
+Luxury hotels in Paris are plenty.
 Often times they are decorated with original vintage accents, to make you feel like you’ve stepped back in time.
 Here are the best luxury hotels in Paris I’d love to stay in: